c-atagec/myblog/content/blog/8-ways-to-clone-vue-object-and-make-it-non-reactive.md

 +++
-title = "8 Ways to Clone Vue Object and Make It Non Reactive" date = "2021-06-08T22:27:11+03:00"
+title = "8 Ways to Clone Vue Object and Make It Non Reactive" date = "2021-06-08T22:27:11+03:00" description = "Today, we are going to learn how to clone a reactive object into a non-reactive one, so we can use it in our application without worrying about its reactiveness."

 #
 # description is optional